Part 1; the woody plants in the rose family

 Raspberry fruit may protect the liver.

-So these were all the native woody plants in the Rosaceae, next time all the other herbaceous ones…..
+So these were all the native woody plants in the Rosaceae, next time all the herbaceous ones…..